CAMPUS PARKING

 Abandoned Vehicles/Recreational Vehicles

-After 72 hours, unless prior arrangements have been made with the YCCDPD, disabled and/or abandoned vehicles will be towed away at the owner’s expense.
+After 72 hours, unless prior arrangements have been made with Campus Safety, disabled and/or abandoned vehicles will be towed away at the owner’s expense.
 Recreational vehicles are not allowed to park overnight, nor are persons allowed to sleep overnight in their vehicles while on District campuses.

 Designated Parking